erikae-9/Dynamic-model-H_DR/README.txt

 	model, see the thesis report.

 	The folder contains a number of MATLAB scripts and Simulink files that can be used to find steady state, generate datasets, simulate the dynamic behavior or regulate the model.
+Some Steady-state solutions are within the files, called start.mat an start49.mat, and are solutions based on reactor data from the Siderca Plant in Argentina.
-All different files will be described below:
+	All different files will be described below (created with the MATLAB and SImulink release R2023b):

 	MATLAB Script: calc_lambda_cp_my.m